garagehive/garagehive.github.io/docs/garagehive-finance-accountancy-export.md

 ---
 # How to export to your external accountancy system

-{% include youtube.html id="zpnaHEbN0Wg" %}
----

-# What you can export

 Garage Hive allows you to export to your external accountancy package.

-You can export the following
+You can export the following:

 * Customer Invoices
 * Customer Credit Memos